RedIsGaming/device/src/main.md

     Origin <|-- Console : inheritant from
     Origin <|-- Computer : inheritant from
     Origin <|-- SmartDevice : inheritant from
-    Console ..> ColorType : depend on
+    Console <..
+ColorType : depend on
-    Computer ..> ColorType : depend on
+    Computer <..
+ColorType : depend on
-    SmartDevice ..> ColorType : depend on
+    SmartDevice <..
+ColorType : depend on
-    Color o-- ColorType : aggregation
+    ColorType --o Color : aggregation
     Increase <|-- Publisher : inheritant from
     Decrease <|-- Publisher : inheritant from
+    Notify <|-- Publisher : inheritant from
-    Publisher --> Device : is associated with Publisher --> Subscriber : is associated with Notify <|-- App : inheritant from
+    Publisher --> Device : is associated with Publisher --> Subscriber : is associated with Subscriber <|-- App : inheritant from
-    Notify <|-- Mail : inheritant from
-    Subscriber <|-- App : inheritant from
     Subscriber <|-- Mail : inheritant from
 ```